How to Nail the First Impression: 7 Mistakes Advisors Often Make (and What to Do Instead)

 5. Ignoring Emotional Data

-In a Discovery Meeting, you uncover personal, intimate details about someone’s life—what can be referred to as emotional data.
+In the later stages of prospecting, you often uncover personal, intimate details about someone’s life—what can be referred to as emotional data

 And nothing erodes trust faster than forgetting what matters most to them.